-- Do say, "I wish to remain silent"-and repeat if questioning continues. - Do try to memorize the officer's badge number. - Don't say anything other than your name and address. - Don't reveal information just because the police have made a promise to you; they can lie to you. - Don't lie to the police or provide fake documents. - Don't discuss your immigration status, but do show your immigration papers if asked by an immigration agent.
+- Do say: "I wish to remain silent"-and repeat if questioning continues. - Do try to memorize the officer's badge number. - Don't say anything other than your name and address. - Don't reveal information just because the police have made a promise to you; they can lie to you. - Don't lie to the police or provide fake documents. - Don't discuss your immigration status, country of origin, or show any immigration documents unless you have proof of valid, unexpired lawful status.
+Consider seeking more specific advice in advance if you are undocumented.